mo-sari/Django-Challenges/readme.md

 ### 9-Write a query to find restaurants with sales exceeding $5,000 on a specific day.

 ### 10-Create a view to retrieve restaurants that belong to a given users highest-rated restaurant.

+### 11-Add pagination to the restaurant listing view.

+### 12-Create a paginated endpoint to list all sales for a specific restaurant.